 Cloth Inspection: Inspect cloth for visible tears, dings and scratches specially near or inside of the pockets.
 Normal wear will also be seen by dings in the "Breaking" area, also look for color fade usually caused by a pool table being exposed to extreme sunlight.
 If the cloth is in reasonable playing condition, it can usually be reused when the pool table is moved, as it will be removed from the slate then put back on.

 Cushion Inspection: Visibly check cushions by throwing a ball against each rail to check for precise bounce and response.
 Look for dead rails that will normally kill the response of the ball.
 Some dead rails can be repaired by simply being re-glued.
 Some rails can tend to dry rot or soft rot by being under extreme heat exposure, usually caused when a pool table has been sitting in storage, or under direct sunlight for a long period of time.
-Some of the most common style cushions out there are: K66, K55, There are also tournament grade cushions like, Accufast cushions made by Olhausen and Accuspeed cushions made by Brunswick.
+Some of the most common style cushions out there are: K66, K55, or L Shaped Snooker Rubber.
+There are also tournament grade cushions like, Accufast cushions made by Olhausen and Accuspeed cushions made by Brunswick.

 Pocket Inspection: Weather you're looking at a leather or plastic drop pocket pool table, inspect web pockets for any tears on them, loose staples or screws, Normally they can also be replaced, but they're not cheap.